 Wayfinding Posts: Wayfinding posts all face north with a map of the trail and post numbers with a 'you are here' indicator.

 Trail Description: The O'Neil Trail is a combination of natural grassy areas and a beautiful, wooded section.
-The scenic wooded area leads to an idyllic view of the Uxbridge Brook.
+The scenic wooded area leads to an idyllic view of the Uxbridge Brook, and will take you around the soccer fields of Uxbridge.
+This trail is an enjoyable easy walk.

 The trail is named after Uxbridge Resident Michael O'Neil, a local farmer and blacksmith, who owned the property in the area.